muhammadmueenarif/Ubunto-Linux-Commands/readme.txt

 we can zip all the files of folder by zip pictures.zip *.
 So it will create archive using the terminal.
 If we want to create tar.gz file, type tar -czvf pictures.tar.gz *. all your files will be zipped.

+12. Clear
+to clear the terminal.
+We can also use the ctrl+l command.
+It does not really clear because when we scroll top, we can see previous commands there on screen, Ctrl + U to clear everything from left of the cursor.
+Ctrl +K to clear everything from right side of cursor.
+Reset command.